jan-bogaerts/mark/src/generated/mdc_cond_compress.md

     - Enabled when the selected fragment is out-of-date or missing in any service's result-cache in the GPT-service's list.
   - Active topic in active prompt: Renders code for the selected fragment in the currently selected service.
     - Enabled when the selected fragment is out-of-date or missing in the related service.
-# MarkdownCode > components > toolbar > format
-- The format-tab component has commands for formatting the document, selected text, and applying formatting styles from the cursor position.
-- The toolbar tab includes sections for style, paragraph, and font.
 # MarkdownCode > components > toolbar > format > style section
 - The style-section component handles actions related to applying markdown formatting to the text.
 - The toggle buttons in the component update their state based on the selected text.